Diane Barber

-Diane L. Barber (born 1952) is an American cell biologist.
-She is an endowed professor and chair of the Department of Cell and Tissue Biology at University of California, San Francisco (UCSF) and an elected American Association for the Advancement of Science fellow in recognition of her "distinguished contributions on cell signaling by plasma membrane ion transport proteins and on the design and function of proteins regulated by intracellular pH dynamics."
-In addition to teaching graduate and professional students and her administrative service, she directs a research laboratory funded by grants from the National Institutes of Health (NIH) and the National Science Foundation (NSF).
+Diane L. Barber (born 1952), an American cell biologist, is a Professor and former Chair in the Department of Cell and Tissue Biology at University of California, San Francisco (UCSF).
+She is an elected Fellow of the American Association for the Advancement of Science and the American Society for Cell Biology (ASCB).
+In addition to teaching graduate and professional students and her administrative service, she directed a research laboratory funded by grants from the National Institutes of Health (NIH) and the National Science Foundation (NSF).

 Early life and education

 Barber was born and raised in Bakersfield, California.
 Her father, Leo Barber (Berberian), and mother, Helen Barber (nee Garabedian), were first-generation Armenian Americans whose families emigrated from the Anatolia region of Eastern Turkey; Karput and Diyarbakir, respectively.
-She earned a BS in Biological Sciences in 1975 and MS in Physiology in 1977 from the University of California, Davis, followed by a PhD in Anatomy under Andrew Soll and John Walsh in 1985 in the Centre for Ulcer Research and Education at the University of California, Los Angeles.
-Supported by a National Research Service Award fellowship from the NIH, she completed her postdoctoral work under Susan Leeman in the Department of Physiology at the University of Massachusetts Medical Center in Worcester, MA.
+For the past several years, Barber has traveled to Yerevan, Armenia to co-teach a week-long cell biology course at the Institute of Molecular Biology.
+She received her BS in Biological Sciences and MS in Physiology from the University of California, Davis, and her PhD in Anatomy under Andrew Soll and John Walsh at the University of California, Los Angeles.
+Her postdoctoral work, supported by an NIH fellowship, was with Susan Leeman at the University of Massachusetts Medical Center in Worcester, MA.
 Her first faculty appointment was as an assistant professor at Yale University in the Department of Surgery, Section of Anatomy between 1987-1991.
-She joined the faculty in the Department of Stomatology and Surgery at the University of California, San Francisco in 1992.
-She is currently a professor and former chair of the Department of Cell and Tissue Biology at the University of California, San Francisco.
+Longing to return to her native California, she joined the faculty at the University of California, San Francisco in 1992, where she was promoted to Associate and then Full Professor.